jtushman/memory_utils/README.rst

 ``set_memory_limit``
 ^^^^^^^^^^^^^^^^^^^^
-    By default the memory limit at 200 MB
+    By default, the memory limit at 200 MB.

     Use this method to change the default.

     This setting is used in ``print_memory`` and ``memory_watcher``

-    Note: for all methods that deal with this limit -- you can also override it at the function level as well
+    Note: you can also override this limit at the function level as well

     .. code:: python